mcconnellsoftware/mcconnellsoftware.github.io/_posts/2021-10-19-the-merry-dance.md

 date:  2021-10-19 14:53:00 +0100
 tags: Misc
 ---

-I figured it's been a while - let's update the blog.
+Oct 2021: I figured it's been a while - let's update the blog.
 How hard can it be to crank up the old motor?

 And then the trouble started.